obalunenko/obalunenko/README.md

 - I'm currently working on commercial projects at Melsoft Games
 - Also, in my free time, I'm developing open-source libraries and tools in GO.
-- I'm learning GCP and Kubernetes.
+- I'm preparing for Google Cloud certification.
 - I'm looking for collaboration on interesting Open Source projects written in Golang.
 - Ask me about Golang, Analogue photography, traveling, bicycles, and board games.
 - How to reach me: